 - 6.6.1 Students admitted with Advanced Standing I may declare a double major/double degree within their first and second years of study.
-Students admitted with Advanced Standing II may declare a double major/double degree within their first year of study. - 6.6.2 Attainment of a double degree requires a minimum of 135 and 105 credit units for Advanced Standing I and Advanced Standing II students respectively. - 6.6.3 Additional credits exceeding 114 credit units (for Advanced Standing I) and 84 credit units (for Advanced Standing II) required for studying a double major or double degree must be self-financed.
+Students admitted with Advanced Standing II may declare a double major/double degree within their first year of study. - 6.6.2 Attainment of a double degree requires a minimum of 135 and 105 credit units for Advanced Standing I and Advanced Standing II students respectively. - 6.6.3 For direct entry to a specified double degree, course registration exceeding 114 credit units (for Advanced Standing I) and 84 credit units (for Advanced Standing II) required for studying the double degree must be self-financed.